 With this integration, application security scanning is an automated step in the build or release process.
 Security testing simply becomes another automated test the build server performs, along with functionality and quality tests.
 In this way, security testing is part of the process rather than a blocker to the process.

-Find out more about how Veracode integrates with developers’ existing tools and processes in our new guide, Veracode Integrations Streamline Application Security for Both Security and Development Teams.
+Find out more about how CA Veracode integrates with developers’ existing tools and processes in our new guide, CA Veracode Integrations Streamline Application Security for Both Security and Development Teams.